Copper Price Per Kilo Today

 How Is the Copper Price Per Kilo Calculated?

-The metric system is standard for international copper trade, with the London Metal Exchange (LME) quoting prices per metric ton and trading in 25-metric-ton lots.
+The copper price per kilogram is derived from exchange-traded benchmarks.
+Divide the LME price per metric tonne by 1,000, or multiply the COMEX per-pound price by 2.2046.
+The metric system is standard for international copper trade.
+The London Metal Exchange (LME) quotes prices per metric tonne and trades in 25-metric-tonne lots.
 Per-kilo pricing is the norm for industrial buyers, fabricators, and wholesale scrap dealers outside the United States.

 Buy Copper Online